JWTHI/openDRIVE-Matlab/README.md

 ## Class and Packages Structure
 The class structure is embedded into a package foldering.
 The structure will be briefly explained for a single case, but it holds for all the classes.

 All classes, which are related to openDRIVE are within the ODR package [+ODR](+ODR/).
 Other, general functions are located in [+Utils](+Utils/).
 The class defintion and the methods of openDRIVE can be found in the folder [+ODR/@OpenDRIVE](+ODR/@OpenDRIVE/).
-The file, which has the name of the folder contains the class defintion, the ramining files are methods of this class.
+The file, which has the name of the folder contains the class defintion, the remaining files are methods of this class.
 A nested structure is deployed, hence the defintions for example the lane class are located in [+ODR/+roadPKG/+lanesPKG/+laneSectionPKG/@lane](+ODR/+roadPKG/+lanesPKG/+laneSectionPKG/@lane/).

 ## Data and Example Files